muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 mysql-7d8b8ff4f4-szkkv                             1/1     Running   0               9m45s
 workflow-controller-589ff7c479-8cd4s               1/1     Running   0               9m45s
 ```

-In case you run into problems, you can always look inside a Pod to see what errors or logs is it generated.
+In case you run into problems, you can always look inside a Pod to see what errors or logs has it generated.
 For example:

 ```bash
 # Get information about the pod named `pod_name`.
 This includes any events and error information
 kubectl describe pod pod_name -n kubeflow
 ```

 ## 5. Run a simple pipeline

-First, you need to expose the Pipeline UI so that you can access it from your browser.
+Now that Kubeflow Piplines are installed and running we can write our own pipelines and execute them.
+But first, you need to expose the Pipeline UI so that you can access it from your browser.

 ### Expose Pipeline UI

+Run the following command to expose the UI:

 ```bash
 kubectl port-forward -n kubeflow svc/ml-pipeline-ui 8080:80
 ```

 Visit the address `localhost:8080` in your browser and you should be greeted with your very own installation of Kubeflow Pipelines running on your very own Linode Kubernetes Cluster.
+Nice!

 Now, we would like to run a simple Pipeline to make sure that everything is working correctly.
 Before we do that, we need to do some preparation.

+### Getting MinIO service's IP

 The Pipeline I have selected uses MinIO to store data.
-That is to say that it needs to connect to MinIO instance running .
+That is to say that it needs to connect to a MinIO instance to store data.
 Now you might ask: "Wait!
 I didn't install any MinIO ?".
 You're right.
 But Kubeflow comes with an installation of MinIO since it requires it to store Pipeline metadata and artifacts (e.g. models, data) generated by Pipeline executions.
-So essentially, we get MinIO installation for free.
+So essentially, we get a MinIO installation for free.

 Still, you need to know which IP address is it accessible at.
+To find that out, run:

 ```bash